View this page as a printable PDF here: Climate at a Glance Drought

 Key Takeaways:

-- The United States is undergoing its longest period in recorded history with fewer than 40 percent of the country experiencing “very dry” conditions.
+• The United States is undergoing its longest period in recorded history with less than 40 percent of the country experiencing “very dry” conditions.

 Short Summary: Real-world data show drought in the United States has become less frequent and severe as the climate has modestly warmed.

 Moreover, the United Nations reports “low confidence” there are negative trends globally.
 Droughts have always occurred, and they always will.
-The available evidence shows the droughts that have occurred in recent years were not caused or worsened by global warming.
+The available evidence shows recent years’ droughts were not caused or worsened by global warming.
 Instead, global and U.S. drought data show recent droughts were less frequent and severe than the droughts of the early and mid-twentieth century.

-The U.S. National Oceanic and Atmospheric Administration data displayed in Figure 1 show that the United States is undergoing its longest period in recorded history without at least 40 percent of the country experiencing “very dry” conditions.3 Further, it’s important to note that the peaks in drought displayed in Figure 1, occurring around 1900, 1930, 1954, and 1978, are much higher than those experienced in the United States in the twentieth and twenty-first centuries.
+The U.S. National Oceanic and Atmospheric Administration data displayed in Figure 1 show that the United States is in the midst of its longest period in recorded history without at least 40 percent of the country experiencing “very dry” conditions.3 Further, the peak drought years displayed in Figure 1, occurring around 1900, 1930, 1954, and 1978, were much more extensive and severe than any experienced in the United States in the twentieth and twenty-first centuries.

 Figure 1.
 Percentage of the United States Experiencing ‘Very Wet’ or ‘Very Dry’ Conditions